-The PHA will not offer any preferences for the RAD PBV program.
+COCThe PHA will not offer the same selection preferences that are used for the tenantbased voucher program any preferences for the RAD PBV program.
 However, the PHA will give priority to participants moving under a VAWA emergency transfer from one PBV development to another in accordance with Section 18-VI.E.